celo-org/celo-monorepo/packages/docs/celo-holder-guide/voting-validators.md

 [Validator elections](../celo-codebase/protocol/proof-of-stake/validator-elections.md) are held every epoch (approximately once per day).
 The protocol elects a maximum of 100 Validators.
 At each epoch, every elected Validator must be re-elected to continue.
 Validators are selected [in proportion](../celo-codebase/protocol/proof-of-stake/validator-elections.md#Running-the-Election) to votes received for each Validator Group.

 If you hold CELO, or are a beneficiary of a [`ReleaseGold` contract](release-gold.md) that allows voting, you can vote for Validator Groups.
-A single account can split their LockedGold balance to have outstanding votes for up to 10 groups.
+A single account can split their LockedCELO balance to have outstanding votes for up to 10 groups.

 CELO that you lock and use to vote for a group that elects one or more Validators receives [epoch rewards](../celo-codebase/protocol/proof-of-stake/epoch-rewards.md) every epoch (approximately every day) once the community passes a governance proposal enabling rewards.
 The initial level of rewards is anticipated to be around 6% per annum equivalent (but is subject to change).